derailedapp-legacy/ekranoplan/objects/user.md

 # User Spec
-Derailed Users are its core interactor, they have unrestricted reign over many parts of the app and have the ability to do interact with things like relationships, dm channels, guilds, etc.
+Derailed Users are its core interactor, they have unrestricted reign over many parts of the app and have the ability to do interact with things like relationships, dm tracks, guilds, etc.

 ## User Object
 The user object is meant to be simple,